European shares soar as China adds steam to ECB-led rally

 European stocks were also propped up by some solid earnings updates.

-However, telecoms network equipment maker Ericsson fell 6 percent after its third-quarter revenue and profits missed market expectations, while shares in British broadband supplier TalkTalk fell 4.4 percent after a cyber attack on its website.
+However, Ericsson fell 5.9 percent after its third-quarter revenue and profits missed market expectations, while shares in British broadband supplier TalkTalk slumped 2.2 percent after a cyber attack on its website.

 Nevertheless, according to data from Thomson Reuters StarMine, 64 percent of companies on the European STOXX 600 index have so far have beaten or met market forecasts for the third quarter.